tatianafontalvo/Class0/README.md

 First day of classes another change

-Making a change for my first pull request!!!
+Making a change for my first pull request!!!!!!!!!!!!!!